-- Visit TreasuryDirect.gov and log in to your account.
+- Visit TreasuryDirect and log in to your account.

 - Use the link in ManageDirect for redeeming securities.

-- Redeem a minimum of $25 or any amount above $25 in one-cent increments.
+- Redeem at least $25.
 Leave at least $25 in the TreasuryDirect account if you only redeem a partial amount of a bond's value.